-I have left a fair amount of rubber on the road in my time because of a true foragers eye.
+I have left a fair amount of rubber on the road in my time because of my foragers eye.
 I drive my family insane by screeching to a halt next to a fertile roadside crop of something wonderful like elder, rosehips and most recently hawthorn.
-This find was the perfect opportunity to make a stash of hawthorn and apple fruit leathers – a great staple for your pantry through the winter months.
+Hawthorn season is the perfect opportunity to make a stash of hawthorn and apple fruit leathers.

-Roadside abundance is particularly pronounced in my new home, Tasmania.
-Hawthorn was planted as a “living fence” by early settlers.
+These roadside riches are easy to find in my new home in Tasmania.
+Hawthorn was planted as a “living fence” by European colonists.
 There are still many properties with long rows of hawthorn forming the perimeter of the paddocks.
 Unfortunately, it has become invasive and run rampant over much terrain.
 Even so, it is also a very useful plant that has a long and venerable history in herbalism.

 I think of my foraging as a public service – removing some fertile potential of these invasive plants ;-)